rcornwell/sims/README.md

 and transfering to the loaded value.
 RC10, RH10, TM10 support readin mode.

    Possibly add in support for KL10A.
 (No extended addressing).

+To do:
+   * Add support for IBM 3330 drive to run Waits.
+   * Add support for DC76 for ITS.

 # IBM 7000 simulators.
 Latest status for I7000 Cpus: